Kota-Shimada/q_learning/README.md

 ## Installation

-OpenAL Gym can be installed by using `pip`.
+OpenAI Gym can be installed by using `pip`.

 ```
 pip install gym